alesya-h/zenbook-duo-2024-ux8406ma-linux/README.md

   };
 ```

-Once the sudo setup is done you can either run `duo sync-backlight` to sync it once (you may want to bind it to some hotkey) or you can run `duo watch-backlight`, presumably at login, and it will keep syncing your brightness from the top display to the bottom one.
+Once the sudo setup is done you can either run `duo sync-backlight` to sync it once (you may want to bind it to some hotkey) or you can run `duo watch-backlight` at login and it will keep syncing your brightness from the top display to the bottom one.

+For most linux distros there is an included systemd service file: `brightness-sync.service` that just needs `/path/to/duo` changed before moving it to `/etc/systemd/system` to enable brightness sync in the background.

 ## battery limiter